This article is currently under construction and is being expanded on a regular basis. |

 Make sure that the file is executable on the host.

-Further information on this step can be found in the section "Manual installation" in the articles Monitor Linux and Monitor Windows.
+Further information on this step can be found in the section 'Manual installation' in the articles Monitor Linux and Monitor Windows.

-Users of our commercial editions can select Text logfiles (Linux, Solaris, Windows) during Configuration of the rule Deploy the Logwatch plugin and its configuration to automatically deploy the agent plugin with the agent.
+Users of our commercial editions can select Text logfiles (Linux, Solaris, Windows) during Configuration of the rule Deploy the Logwatch plugin and its configuration to automatically deploy the agent plug-in with the agent.

 3.2.
-Configuration of logwatch
+Configuring logwatch

 Configuration via the Agent Bakery

-In the commercial editions, first call up the rule for the agent plugin Setup > Agents > Windows, Linux, Solaris, AIX > Agent rules > Text logfiles (Linux, Solaris, Windows).
+In the commercial editions, first call up the rule for the agent plug-in Setup > Agents > Windows, Linux, Solaris, AIX > Agent rules > Text logfiles (Linux, Solaris, Windows).

 The default setting Deploy the Logwatch plugin and its configuration should normally be left as it is.